NullTerminatorr/NullBase/README.md

 # NullBase
-A simple gamehack base that aims to be easy to follow and able to be built upon; allowing people to learn more efficiently and make their cheats faster.
+A simple gamehack base that aims to be easy to follow and able to be built upon; allowing people to learn more efficiently and develop their cheats faster.

 TODO:
 - Pattern scanning